 Pursuant to amendments dated November 14, 2022 to the three employment agreements of the Company's Executive Chairman, CEO and EVP/General Counsel, as well as an amendment to the employment agreement for the Company's VP Operations (the "2022 Amendments"), each of these four employees have agreed to accept reduced salaries until the Company is successful in raising additional funds.
 Specifically, when the Company raises at least \$7.5 million in a single offering, each employee's salary will be increased to the full contracted rate; and prior to that time, the reduced salaries will be gradually increased as the Company raises \$2 million and then \$5 million.
 During this time, the difference between the reduced salaries and the full contracted salaries will not accrue as liabilities for the Company.
-As of June 30, 2023 and December 31, 2022, the accrued salary for the management team was \$79,166.
+As of September 30, 2023 and December 31, 2022, the accrued salary for the management team was \$79,166.

-Pursuant to the 2022 Amendments, \$758,748 of accrued salaries were settled with shares of common stock with an estimated fair value of \$606,998 and cash payments of \$151,750, of which \$79,166 remains unpaid and has been accrued as of June 30, 2023.
+Pursuant to the 2022 Amendments, \$758,748 of accrued salaries were settled with shares of common stock with an estimated fair value of \$606,998 and cash payments of \$151,750, of which \$79,166 remains unpaid and has been accrued as of September 30, 2023.
 The Company issued 168,611 shares of common stock on December 31, 2022 in connection with conversion of management salaries.
 The salary was converted at a price of \$3.55 per share.

 The shares of common stock issued pursuant to the 2022 Amendments are restricted and shall be subject to forfeiture as follows: until such time that the Company successfully closes \$5 million in a single fundraising (the "Trigger Event"), which may be completed in one or more closings over a period of 90 days, the shares of common stock may not be sold, transferred or otherwise disposed of by the holder.
-Upon the occurrence of the Trigger Event, the shares shall be fully vested.
+Upon the occurrence of the Trigger Event, or if the Company is otherwise acquired, the shares shall be fully vested.
 If the Trigger Event does not occur within 36 months of November 2022, the shares of common stock shall be forfeited and returned to the Company.
-The shares issued with the 2022 Amendments have been presented as issued and outstanding on the statement of stockholders' deficit as of June 30, 2023.
+The shares issued with the 2022 Amendments have been presented as issued and outstanding on the statement of stockholders' deficit as of September 30, 2023.

 The employment agreements, as amended, for the Company's Executive Chairman and CEO each contain a transaction bonus in the instance any of the Company's assets are sold or sublicensed or if the Company or its subsidiary is acquired, equal to 1.75% of the consideration received by the Company.
-The employment agreement, as amended, for the Company's EVP/General Counsel and for its VP Operations each contain a similar transaction bonus equal to 1.0% of consideration received by the Company, pursuant to a Board consent authorized and approved as of July 26, 2023 (see Note 9 - Subsequent Events).
+The employment agreement, as amended, for the Company's EVP/General Counsel and for its VP Operations each contain a similar transaction bonus equal to 1.0% of consideration received by the Company, pursuant to a Board consent authorized and approved as of July 26, 2023.
+Pursuant to Board resolutions as of August 21, 2023, one of our directors was awarded a similar transaction bonus equal to 0.75% to compensate him for services he previously performed for the Company as interim medical director.